 As an operations guide, the Budget indicates how revenues are generated and services are delivered to the community.
-The departmental budget sections provide a multi-year history of expenditures, explains the variances in expenditures from the prior year (FY 18/19) budget to projected prior year expenditures, explains the variances in expenditures from the projected prior year (FY 18/19) to proposed current year (FY 19/20,) and identify proposed funded personnel positions.
+The departmental budget sections provide a multi-year history of expenditures, explains the variances in expenditures from the prior year (FY 18/19) budget to projected prior year expenditures, explains the variances in expenditures from the projected prior year (FY 18/19) to adopted current year (FY 19/20) and identify adopted funded personnel positions.